Nina Kossman. You’ll have a good sleep where we’re going to lie down together.

 New York, USA

-Nina Kossman’s eleven books include three books of poetry in English, two books of poetry in Russian, two collections of short stories, a memoir, a novel, an anthology she edited for Oxford University Press, and two volumes of translations of Marina Tsvetaeva’s poetry.
+Nina Kossman’s twelve books include poetry in English, poetry in Russian, collections of short prose, a memoir, a novel, an anthology she edited for Oxford University Press, and two volumes of translations of Marina Tsvetaeva’s poetry.
 Her English-language work has appeared in over ninety magazines and anthologies and has been translated into many languages, including French, Italian, Greek, Hebrew, Spanish, Danish, Dutch, Persian, Chinese, and Japanese.
-Her plays have been produced in several countries.
+Her plays have been produced internationally.
 Her work in her first language, Russian, was published in Russian-language periodicals in and outside of Russia.
-She is a recipient of an NEA fellowship, UNESCO/PEN Short Story award, grants from the Onassis Foundation, the Foundation for Hellenic Culture, etc.
+A finalist for the Restless Books Prize for New Immigrant Writing, she is a recipient of an NEA fellowship, UNESCO/PEN Short Story award, grants from the Onassis Foundation, the Foundation for Hellenic Culture, etc.

 Nina Kossman Нина Косман